maniartech/InternetObject-js/README.md

 # Internet Object JavaScript Parser

-## ⚠ NOT YET READ - This project is under heavy development
+## ⚠ NOT YET READY - This project is under heavy development

 ```JS
 import IO from 'internet-object'